skyrpex/now/README.md

 # Now

-This mixin will create a computed property with the current update (that updates each second).
+This mixin will create a computed property with the current time (that updates each second).

 ## Installation